DA: No charges for Cuomo from allegations by 2 women

 At the prosecutor’s request, a court delayed Cuomo’s scheduled arraignment until Jan.
 7.

+Last week, a Long Island prosecutor said Cuomo wouldn’t face criminal charges after the same trooper as in the Westchester investigation said she felt “completely violated” by his unwanted touching at an event at Belmont Park in September 2019.
+Acting Nassau County District Attorney Joyce Smith said the allegations were credible and troubling but not criminal under state law.

-The alleged Westchester County incident involving the trooper occurred at Cuomo’s home in Mount Kisco, according to the district attorney’s office.
-The trooper told investigators that after she asked the governor if he needed anything, he responded by asking her if he could kiss her.
+The alleged Westchester County incident involving the trooper happened outside Cuomo’s then-home in Mount Kisco, according to the district attorney’s office.
+The trooper told investigators that while stationed in the driveway as part of Cuomo’s security detail in summer 2019, she asked the governor if he needed anything, and he responded by asking her whether he could kiss her.

-The trooper was concerned about what would happen if she declined, so she told investigators she answered, “Sure.”
+“I remember just freezing, being — in the back of my head, I’m like, ‘Oh, how do I say no politely?’
+Because in my head, if I said no, he’s going to take it out on the detail.
+And now I’m on the bad list,” she told investigators, according to James’ report.

+A male colleague told investigators he witnessed the episode, the attorney general’s report said.

+The trooper hasn’t been publicly identified.
+A message seeking comment was sent to a lawyer for her.

-In the other incident, Cuomo allegedly greeted the woman by grabbing her arm, pulling her toward him and kissing her on the cheek while the two were at an event at White Plains High School, according to the district attorney’s office.
+In the other incident that Westchester prosecutors examined, Cuomo allegedly greeted a woman by grabbing her arm, pulling her toward him and kissing her on the cheek without asking whether that was OK.
+She was attending a press conference he gave at White Plains High School in June 2018.

+“I smiled nervously afterward.
+I had to endure comments from people in attendance,” the woman, Susan Iannucci, told reporters at a virtual news conference in August.

+Iannucci, a school office manager, said she came forward because she was appalled to see Cuomo use a photo of the encounter in a compilation video that he released to argue that he commonly greeted people with kisses, touches and hugs “to convey warmth.”